oblivia-simplex/Narrativity/2_AAA_Editorial.md

 may charm you.
-Have it, if you like, that they hear the voice of the blood, or that they fall in love at first sight, or that Darling, by indisputable signs invisible to the vulgar eye, betrays the fact that he is a thief\...Conceive the wildest improbabilities.
+Have it, if you like, that they hear the voice of the blood, or that they fall in love at first sight, or that Darling, by indisputable signs invisible to the vulgar eye, betrays the fact that he is a thief...Conceive the wildest improbabilities.
 Have it that the depths of their being are thrilled at accosting each other in slang.
 Tangle them suddenly in a swift embrace or a brotherly kiss.
 Do whatever you like.